-In contrast to previous single image GANs \citep{Shaham2019SinGANLA,Hinz2020ImprovedTF}, which employ a multi-stage training scheme, SIV-GAN is trained end-to-end in one stage, with the losses from Eq.~\ref{loss_full}, with $\lambda$ = $0.15$ for $\mathcal{L}_{DR}$ (see the ablation on $\lambda$ in App.\ref{supp:lambda_dr}).
-We use spectral normalization~\citep{miyato2018spectral} for both $G$ and $D$, and do not use a reconstruction loss as in~\citep{Shaham2019SinGANLA,Hinz2020ImprovedTF}, or any other stabilization techniques.
-SIV-GAN is trained using the ADAM optimizer with $(\beta_1, \beta_2) = (0.5, 0.999)$, a learning rate of $0.0002$ for both $G$ and $D$, and a batch size of $5$ (using different augmentations of a single image or video frames).
-SIV-GAN can operate at different image resolutions by simply changing the input noise shape (see App.~\ref{supp:architecture}), successfully producing images of high quality and diversity at resolution 512$\times$896 (see Fig.~\ref{fig:teaser} and Fig.~\ref{fig:high_res} for examples).
+In contrast to previous single image GANs \citep{Shaham2019SinGANLA,Hinz2020ImprovedTF}, which employ a multi-stage training scheme, SIV-GAN is trained end-to-end in one stage, using the loss from Eq.~\ref{loss_full} with $\lambda$ = $0.15$ for $\mathcal{L}_{DR}$.
+The impact of $\lambda$ will be evaluated in Sec.~\ref{sec:exp_ablations}.
+We use spectral normalization~\citep{miyato2018spectral} for both $G$ and $D$, and do not use a reconstruction loss as in~\citep{Shaham2019SinGANLA,Hinz2020ImprovedTF} or any other stabilization techniques.
+SIV-GAN is trained using the ADAM optimizer with $(\beta_1, \beta_2) = (0.5, 0.999)$, a learning rate of $0.0002$ for both $G$ and $D$, and a batch size of $5$ using different augmentations of a single image or video frames.